Bikepacking 101

 Ultralight/Racing

-Like with any sport there are always those who want to test themselves and push their limits.
-This is where Ultralight/Racing comes into the Bikepacking world.
+Ultralight/Racing is the pinnacle for some with that competitive edge.
+Those wanting to push their limits and their gear too.
 Since bikepacking began adventurous souls have been testing their physical and mental limits on routes like the Tour Divide or Colorado Trail.

 Expedition